-When the HIPAA transactions were first mandated for use in October 2000, many HIPAA-covered health plan systems were not capable of processing the ASC X12N v4010 278 Request and Response transactions in Real Time.
+When the HIPAA transactions were first mandated for use in October 2000,6 many HIPAA-covered health plan systems were not capable of processing the X12 v5010 278 Request and Response transactions in Real Time.
 Usually, only Batch transactions were accepted.
-If Real Time transactions were accepted, the responses would not be returned in Real Time.
+If Real Time transactionswere accepted, the responses would not be returned in Real Time.

 Even with the transition to v5010 in 2011, manual reviews still occur depending upon the complexity of the authorization and given many authorizations require supporting documentation.
-Although Batch processing of the ASC X12N v5010 278 Request facilitates the processing of certifications, referrals, admissions, and authorizations, etc., there is still a heavy reliance on manual processes within the HIPAA- covered health plan systems to generate a response.
-This manual process hinders broader adoption of the ASC X12N v5010 278 Request and Response transactions as the same information can be obtained more readily via phone or fax options already commonly used.
-While HIPAA-covered health plans have made much progress in accepting and responding to Real Time ASC X12N v5010 278 Requests and streamlining their manual processes, adoption of the HIPAA-mandated ASC X12N v5010 278 Request and Response transactions.
+Although Batch processing of the X12 v5010 278 Request facilitates the processing of certifications, referrals, admissions, and authorizations, etc., there is still a heavy reliance on manual processes within the HIPAA- covered health plan systems to generate a response.
+This manual process hinders broader adoption of the X12 v5010 278 Request and Response transactions as the same information can be obtained more readily via phone or fax options already commonly used.
+While HIPAA-covered health plans have made much progress in accepting and responding to Real Time X12 v5010 278 Requests and streamlining their manual processes, adoption of the HIPAA-mandated X12 v5010 278 Request and Response still proves to be a challenge for many entities.

-In addition to Batch only and manual processing of the ASC X12N v5010 278 Request and Response transactions, lack of product support for the ASC X12N v5010 278 Request and Response transactions also poses a challenge to greater industry adoption.
+In addition to Batch only and manual processing of the X12 v5010 278 Request and Response transactions, lack of product support for the X12 v5010 278 Request and Response transactions also poses a challenge to greater industry adoption.
 Many vendors do not support this transaction within their practice management and patient accounting systems offerings.
-As such, providers are required to use the ASC X12N v5010 278 Request and Response submission tools that each HIPAA-covered health plan offers, often a web tool to submit the request.
-The development of vendor products for the submission and receipt of the ASC X12N v5010 278 Request and Response transactions is far behind the other HIPAA-mandated transactions and has hindered adoption of the ASC X12N v5010 278 Request and Response transactions are required to and Response transactions across the industry.
+As such, providers are required to use the X12 v5010 278 Request and Response submission tools that each HIPAA-covered health plan offers, often a web tool to submit the request.
+The development of vendor products for the submission and receipt of the X12 v5010 278 Request and Response transactions is far behind the other HIPAA-mandated transactions and has hindered adoption of the X12 v5010 278 Request and Response transactions across the industry.

 By promoting consistent connectivity methods between HIPAA-covered providers and HIPAA-covered health plans, manual processes for requesting and receiving prior authorization can be reduced and electronic transaction usage increased.
-Defining acceptable acknowledgement response times, appropriate Batch and Real Time acknowledgements, system availability, and requiring entities that publish a Companion Guide do so in a common standard format to ensure that trading partners are informed of the nuances required for successful transaction processing will allow the industry to more easily adopt the ASC X12N v5010 278 Request and Response transactions.
+Defining acceptable acknowledgement response times, appropriate Batch and Real Time acknowledgements, system availability, and requiring entities that publish a Companion Guide do so in a common standard format to ensure that trading partners are informed of the nuances required for successful transaction processing will allow the industry to more easily adopt the X12 v5010 278 Request and Response transactions.

-&lt;sup>3 This date is statutory language and statutory language can be changed only by Congress.
+3 This date is statutory language and statutory language can be changed only by Congress.

-&lt;sup>4 09/12/12 HHS Letter from the Secretary to the Chairperson of NCVHS.
+4 09/12/12 HHS Letter from the Secretary to the Chairperson of NCVHS.

-&lt;sup>5 These dates are statutory language and statutory language can be changed only by Congress.
+5 These dates are statutory language and statutory language can be changed only by Congress.

-&lt;sup>6 The first set of HIPAA-mandated transaction standards were adopted in the August 2000 HSS Final Rule, Health Insurance Reform: Standards for Electronic Transactions, with an effective date of October 16, 2000.
-This Final Rule adopted the ASC X12N 278 Health Care Services Review - Request for Review and Response as the standard for the referral certification and authorization transaction.
+6 The first set of HIPAA-mandated transaction standards were adopted in the August 2000 HSS Final Rule, Health Insurance Reform: Standards for Electronic Transactions, with an effective date of October 16, 2000.
+This Final Rule adopted the X12 278 Health Care Services Review - Request for Review and Response as the standard for the referral certification and authorization transaction.